Apple IIGS: Hardware

 The IIGS supports both 5.25-inch and 3.5-inch floppy disks and has seven general-purpose expansion slots compatible with those on the Apple II, II+, and IIe.
 It also has a memory expansion slot for up to 8 MB of RAM.
 The IIGS has ports for external floppy disk drives, two serial ports for devices such as printers and modems (which can also be used to connect to a LocalTalk network), an Apple Desktop Bus port to connect the keyboard and mouse, and composite and RGB video ports.

 A real-time clock is maintained by a built-in battery (initially a non-replaceable 3.6-volt lithium battery; removable in a later-revision motherboard).

 The IIGS also supports booting from an AppleShare server, via the AppleTalk protocol, over LocalTalk cabling.
-This was over a decade before NetBoot offered the same capability to computers running Mac OS 8 and beyond.
+This was over a decade before NetBoot offered the same capability to computers running Mac OS 8.

 Graphics

 In addition to supporting all the text and bitmapped Apple II graphics modes of earlier models, the Apple IIGS's Video Graphics Chip (VGC) introduced a new "Super-High Resolution" mode with a vastly wider color palette and no color bleeding and fringing.
 Super-High-Resolution supports 200 lines, in either 320 or 640 pixels horizontally.
 Both modes use a 12-bit palette for a total of 4,096 possible colors.
 There can be between 4 and 3,200 colors onscreen at once, with no more than 16 per line.
-A fill mode setting allowing fast solid-fill graphics by automatically repeating a pixel's color to the right along the same scan line—until a different color pixel is reached.
+A fill mode setting allows fast solid-fill graphics by automatically repeating a pixel's color to the right along the same scan line—until a different color pixel is reached.

 Each row of the display can independently select either 320 or 640 pixels, fill mode (320 pixels only), and any of the 16 palettes.
 These settings provide many possibilities: